Doctor of Nursing Practice (DNP)

-Georgia Southern University’s Post-M.S.N.
-APRN.
-Doctor of Nursing Practice (D.N.P.) degree prepares you to provide the highest level of nursing care to individuals and communities.
-Consistently ranked among the top nursing colleges in the nation, Georgia Southern University’s School of Nursing provides one of the few D.N.P. programs in Georgia.
+Georgia Southern University’s Post-MSN APN Doctor of Nursing Practice (DNP) degree prepares students to provide the highest level of nursing care to individuals and communities.
+Consistently ranked among the top nursing colleges in the nation, Georgia Southern University’s School of Nursing provides one of the few DNP programs in Georgia.

-Our eight-semester online program provides full-time A.P.R.N.s with the flexible schedules they need to earn a terminal degree.
+Our eight-semester online program provides full-time APNs with the flexible schedules they need to earn a terminal degree.
 A Post-B.S.N. to D.N.P. is also available.
+Both require synchronous and asynchronous activities.

 The training curriculum includes: